 As a scenographer, François Schuiten designed the metro stations of Porte de Hal in Brussels and Arts et Métiers in Paris, and a mural in Brussels.
 In 2000 AD, he designed the scenography for A planet of visions, one of the main pavilions of the Hannover World's Fair, which attracted more than five million visitors.
 In 2004-2005, a large exhibition was held in Leuven, The Gates of Utopia, showing different aspects of his work.
 He also created the interior of the Belgian pavilion at the Expo 2005 in Aichi, Japan with the painter Alexandre Obolensky.
 François Schuiten has also designed 15 Belgian stamps.

 François Schuiten last comic album was the tribute album of Blake and Mortimer, that was released in 2019.
-Schuiten announced that he has no intentions to do another album anytime soon.
-He is currently working on movies, scenographies and other projects.
+He also finished the second album of Aquarica in 2022.
+And although Schuiten announced that he has no intentions to do another album anytime soon, he is currently working on a new Obscure Cities album with Benoit Peeters.
+Besides this, he is currently working on movies, scenographies and other projects.